cwbeland31/BAN-340/README.md

-# BAN-340
+# BAN-340 "data mining"
-This is what I have got so far
+This was this class's final project